 Scott Simpson, MArch

+Scott is the current co-Vice Chair of the Board of Trustees.
 Scott is an award-winning architect and is a Senior Principal with The Greenway Group, and formerly a Senior Director at Kling Stubbins, an international design firm.
 He is involved with the Design Futures Council, the Rice Building Institute, and the Boston Children’s Museum.
 Scott has lectured at numerous universities including Harvard, Yale, Rice, and the New Jersey Institute of Technology, and has been a featured speaker at more than 50 national conferences and symposia.
 He has published 115 articles on innovation in the design profession and co-authored two books.
 Scott holds degrees from Yale University and the Harvard Graduate School of Design.
 He is registered in twenty states and is both NCARB and LEED certified.

 Clarke Smith, III, BA ’79